dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

   An async function returns a Future immediately, so the caller has the opportunity to do something else while waiting for the function to complete its work.

+* A `Future` provides a way to get a value in the future.
+  (For JavaScript developers: Futures are similar to Promises.)

 * `HttpRequest` is a utility for retrieving data from a URL.